jorgicio/jorgicio-gentoo-overlay/README.md

 ```

 For some strange reason, despite being added in the package.use.mask file, it's still active, so you should disable it manually in the meantime.

+## Want to contribute?
+Please, contact me

+As you may notice, there are lots of packages here, so any help (PRs, adopting some of this packages, etc.) are welcome.